 Production interns work alongside professional production staff in their assigned departments, assisting with all aspects of construction, maintenance, and run crew.
-In general we have one intern in each of the departments but there may be two.
+In general, we have one intern in each of the departments but there may be two.
 Specific duties will vary according to the particular needs of each production.
 Production interns may also assist designers on a production, depending on interest, ability, and availability.
 All interns spend time in other departments to expand their knowledge in all areas of technical theater.
-Historically: Electrics/Sound will have six run crew assignments, Costumes/Wardrobe will have five run crew assignments, and Carpentry will have two run crew assignments; please note that this is not set in stone but it rarely varies.
+Historically: Electrics/Sound will have six run crew assignments, Costumes/Wardrobe will have five run crew assignments, and Carpentry will have three run crew assignments; please note that this is not set in stone but it rarely varies.

 Stage Management Internships:

-Education Summer Internships:
+Summer Education Internships:

 Stage Management Interns – March 1